idf/tagr/README.md

 ```
 ## Functions
 * Prefer function delectation than anonymous function (function expression), because of facilitation of hoisting.
-* Prefer anonymou function to be one-line.
+* Prefer anonymous function to be one-line.

 # };